Cellane/chalk/_drafts/how-to-get-a-job-in-japan.md

     previous companies, size of team, my role in team, techniques used and how long it took to finish each project.

-If interested, drop me an e-mail and I can send you that resume as a starter for you.
+If interested, drop me an e-mail and I can send you that résumé as a starter for you.

 Furthermore, having a portfolio of your accomplishments helps sometimes,